Spacer

 If you purchased Apollo securities during the Class Period and either sold those securities at a loss or still hold them, you may request that the Court appoint you as a lead plaintiff.
 However, you must do so no later than January 2, 2007.

-Schoengold Sporn Laitman & Lometti was established in 1962 and has specialized in securities fraud litigation for over 35 years.
+Schoengold & Sporn was established in 1962 and has specialized in securities fraud litigation for over 35 years.
 The firm was cited by the Wall Street Journal in a study of the largest recoveries, as a percentage of overall damages, for its recoveries in the Anadigics and Versatility cases, which ranked first and third for recovering 44% and 30%, respectively, of plaintiffs' overall losses.
 Most recently, in 2004, the firm recovered $40 million for a class of Nicor, Inc. shareholders, representing approximately 35% of reasonably recoverable damages.

 If you would like to further discuss your rights, you may call collect or otherwise contact the undersigned, who will be pleased to assist: